We should mention the increasing popularity of brushless motors in the cordless tool market.

 Traditional brushed motors on the other hand will always deliver the maximum power they can, when fed the same amount of current.

-Note however a brushless tool can never deliver ‘more’ power than its brushed counterpart.
+Note however a brushless tool can never deliver ‘more’ power than a brushed tool running from the equivalent voltage battery.

 But by eliminating the friction a brushless motor runs cooler, more efficiently and quietly and with less vibration than a brushed motor.